 I just keep finding more and more things to love about life!

 I live in Texarkana, Arkansas and am a full-time custodian at a Kenworth truck dealership.
-I also find pleasure in my hobbies: enjoyment in working the land when I garden, the awe of nature when I’m sailing, the feeling of accomplishment when I’m boatbuilding, and finding myself lost in a good book when I’m reading.
+However, I am currently on medical leave due to the state of my health.
+I find pleasure in my hobbies: enjoyment in working the land when I garden, the awe of nature when I’m sailing, the feeling of accomplishment when I’m boatbuilding, and finding myself lost in a good book when I’m reading.
 I have even taken my penchant for finding things to another level: My trained Golden Retrievers and I belong to a K-9 search unit and help find people’s lost loved ones.

 Now I am on a more deliberate mission to find something: The kidney disease I was born with has caught up with me, and I need a living kidney donor.
-Because my kidneys can no longer function on their own, I’ve spent the past year on dialysis and 6 months on the deceased-donor waiting list.
+Because my kidneys can no longer function on their own, I’ve spent the past three years on dialysis and 2½ years on the deceased-donor waiting list.

 I have Type O blood, but because my transplant center, Dallas Transplant Institute, participates in paired donation, a person of any blood type can be a donor.